 New study supports use of certain probiotic strains for BV

-A new piece of clinical research has found that taking a probiotic supplement, containing Lactobacillus reuteri RC-14 and Lactobacillus rhamnosus GR-1, alongside conventional antibiotic medication significantly improved the symptoms of Bacterial Vaginosis (BV), curing 83.1% of patients within 60 days of treatment 1.
-For those that haven’t spotted it yet, these strains are both in our 'For women' supplement!
+A new piece of clinical research has found that taking a probiotic supplement, containing Lactobacillus reuteri RC-14 and Lactobacillus rhamnosus GR-1, alongside conventional antibiotic medication significantly improved the symptoms of Bacterial Vaginosis (BV) (see Probiotics Learning Lab for glossary), curing 83.1% of patients within 60 days of treatment 1.

 The aim of this research was to assess the effectiveness of these two strains of bacteria in managing genital infections, as well as their effectiveness in maintaining a healthy intimate flora.
 So you can see why we're excited about the positive results!

-As Kathy mentioned in her blog, the cause of BV isn’t well understood.
+As Kathy mentioned in her blog, in the Probiotics Learning Lab, the cause of BV isn’t well understood.
 However, we do know that an imbalance in the vaginal flora can affect its pH.
 And an increase in pH could lead to bacterial overgrowth and infections like BV.
 The standard treatments for these types of infections are antibiotics but in many cases the infections keep recurring as antibiotics can cause further dysbiosis.

 With the rising risk of antibiotic resistance, there has been a lot of research into finding a lasting and safe solution for infections like BV.
 Therefore the results of this clinical trial are great news for patients and practitioners alike.